opral/monorepo/rfcs/001-core-architecture.md

 - Different SDKs have different design goals and trade-offs.

-  One SDK to rule them all is unlikely a feasable idea.
+  One SDK to rule them all is unlikely a feasible idea.
 Applications have different requirements.
 For example, different rendering techniques alone (client side vs server side) lead to different localization requirements.
 Furthermore, some languages and frameworks such as Apple's Swift language support localization out of the box, making the requirement for a (basic) i18n SDK obsolete.
 Supporting native localization features instead of forcing the use of an i18n SDK is arguably better.
-And so is supporting a suited localization approach, i.e. different i18n SDKs, better than forcing the usage a specific, but less suited, i18n SDK onto developers.
+And so is supporting a suited localization approach, i.e. different i18n SDKs, better than forcing the usage of a specific, but less suited, i18n SDK onto developers.

 **Cons**